1. Home

 Casa North – Transitional Living for Young Adults (TLYA)

-Casa North – Transitional Living for Young Adults (TLYA) is a CYFD funded program that provides residential and scattered site services for youth ages 16-23.
+Casa North – Transitional Living for Young Adults (TLYA) is a CYFD-funded program that offers residential and scattered-site services to youth aged 16-23.

-Priority is given to youth that are in CYFD custody and in the Fostering Connections program; involved with juvenile justice and/or tribal social services.
+Priority is given to youth who are in CYFD custody and participating in the Fostering Connections program, as well as those involved with juvenile justice and/or tribal social services.
 Community referrals are accepted but must be cleared for acceptance by CYFD.
 See description below for additional priority referrals.

 • Developmental disabilities